Farming should be life-affirming.

 It can be an integral part of the natural ecosystem instead of being the vehicle for its destruction.

-Zia Gallina is an artist, a botanist and a writer.
+Zia Gallina is our botanist.
+She is an artist and a writer.
 For many years, she was an instructor with the U.S. National Park Service lecturing on native and naturalized medicinal plants.
 She received a graduate fellowship in biology from American University, in Washington D.C., where she taught biology and environmental science.